 Willcox holds a Bachelor of Engineering Degree from the University of Auckland, New Zealand, and masters and PhD degrees from MIT.
 Prior to becoming a professor at MIT, she worked at Boeing Phantom Works with the Blended-Wing-Body aircraft design group.
 Her research has produced scalable computational methods for design of next-generation engineered systems, with a particular focus on model reduction as a way to learn principled approximations from data and on multi-fidelity formulations to leverage multiple sources of uncertain information.
 These methods are widely applied in aircraft system design and environmental policy decision-making.
-Willcox is currently Co-director of the Department of Energy DiaMonD Multifaceted Mathematics Capability Center on Mathematics at the Interfaces of Data, Models, and Decisions.
+Willcox is currently Co-director of the Department of Energy AEOLUS Multifaceted Mathematics Capability Center on Advances in Experimental Design, Optimal Control, and Learning for Uncertain Complex Systems.
 She leads an Air Force MURI on optimal design of multi-physics systems and an Air Force Data-Driven Dynamic Applications Systems project team that is developing a self-aware UAV.
-She has co-authored more than 90 papers in peer-reviewed journals and advised more than 40 graduate students, including 16 PhD students.
+She has co-authored more than 90 papers in peer-reviewed journals and advised more than 50 graduate students, including 17 PhD students.

 The group has two papers at AIAA Scitech.
 Postdoc Anirban Chaudhuri will present Reusing information for multifidelity active learning in reliability-based design optimization.
 Postdoc Alexandre Marques will present A multifidelity method for locating aeroelastic flutter boundaries.